hai-vr/documentation/docs/products/animator-as-code/migrating-v0-to-v1.md

 - Some read-only public fields have been changed into public properties with a getter.
 - `AacFlFloatParameterGroup.ToList()` now correctly returns the `List<AacFlFloatParameter>` instead of `List<AacFlBoolParameter>`.
 - `AacFlIntParameterGroup.ToList()` now correctly returns the `List<AacFlIntParameter>` instead of `List<AacFlBoolParameter>`.
+- Some functions that accept `Component[]` used to throw an error if an element in the array was null.
+They will no longer throw errors.